ridicoulous/TelegramBotFramework/README.md

         }

 ````
-It will be intstatiate wrapper as Singleton and this instance take care to run and use all your modules written in cuurent running solution
+It will be intstatiate wrapper as Singleton and this instance take care to run and use all your modules written in cuurent running solution.
+By default, if you use dependency injection methods, `TelegramBotWrapper` class has injected `IServiceProvider` to have ability to use your services, added to your DI in your own modules
 ## Donations
 Donations are greatly appreciated and a motivation to keep improving.